kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.1385   Position light system installation.

-\(a\) *General.* Each part of each position light system must meet the applicable requirements of this section, and each system as a whole must meet the requirements of §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1387   Position light system dihedral angles.|§27.1387]] through 27.1397.
+\(a\) *General.* Each part of each position light system must meet the applicable requirements of this section, and each system as a whole must meet the requirements of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1387   Position light system dihedral angles.|§§27.1387]] through 27.1397.

 \(b\) *Forward position lights.* Forward position lights must consist of a red and a green light spaced laterally as far apart as practicable and installed forward on the rotorcraft so that, with the rotorcraft in the normal flying position, the red light is on the left side and the green light is on the right side.
 Each light must be approved.